Brain-up/brn/README.md

 ### GET THE BACKEND PROJECT RUNNING
 1. Run command 'gradle build' from main project folder to build project with tests.
-2. Use --spring.profiles.active=dev when running spring project, in command line or change it in application.properties.
-3. Application.kt is the main class to run application.
+2. Application.kt is the main class to run application.

 Note that if you are using IntelliJ, you may want to use version 2019.2 and later to avoid issues with new kotlin plugin.